rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  and the only ceiling is as a
  global unit of account,
  a measure of the entire global economy.
-There are no highs where maximalists will stop buying, and no lows where they'll give up.
+There are no fiat-priced highs where maximalists will stop buying, and no lows where they'll give up.

 Eventually, as Bitcoin gains global adoption, maximalists will just seem like everyday
- "savers" -- it is only now during the early adoption phase that Bitcoin is considered a speculative investment and
+ "savers" -- it is only now during the early adoption phase where Bitcoin is considered a speculative investment that
  "maximalist" is even a term.
 And while maximalists can seem like idealistic zealots